-Members from the IO Civil Construction and Site Support Office, and the IO Radwaste, Remote Handling, Plant Engineering and Hot Cell Facility Sections in front of the ISAI (L'Installation de Surveillance des Assemblages Irradiés) facility, Marcoule, France on 6 November.
+Members from the ITER Civil Construction & Site Support Office, and the Radwaste, Remote Handling, Plant Engineering and Hot Cell Facility Sections in front of the ISAI (L'Installation de Surveillance des Assemblages Irradiés) facility, Marcoule, France on 6 November.

 Laser cutting tool at CEA Marcoule.